Aisuluu817/simple-catalog/README.md

 ## simple-catalog by
-Aisuluu Arstanbaeva and Zhibek Mukhtarbekova com-19
+Aisuluu Arstanbaeva com-19
-## Computer Oraganization & Architecture course final
+## Frontend midterm
 # Project description:
   The project is about products catalog, that we can add/update/delete